‘Shut Mouth’ Stratagem

 “Lucky for you.
 We need to be the ones to get it.
 Only the record holder will break free of the Source.
 I need to get us to the front.
 If anyone interferes, stop them.”

 “I… I’ll try!”
-By the time they were done speaking they’d moved out of the recognizable world completely.
-They were in a white space devoid of ground or sky.
+By the time they were done speaking they’d moved out of the recognizable world completely and entered a white space devoid of ground or sky.
 As far as she could tell the runners sped across nothing at all.
 It can’t be underground.
 There’s dirt down there.
 And there’s a city!
 None of those are underground.
 What’s it doing down here?
 I can see through every wall… It’s like a hive.
 They’re all moving back and forth, up and down, but they’re trapped on a fishing line.
 They have no idea this nothingness is out here, that it surrounds them.

 Pirate Tessimus pulled up alongside them, utilizing the same backward-running trick.
 She tried to pluck Bombi off his back with her hook.
 Her eyes brimmed with determination and hatred.
 Her hook struck like the sting of a scorpion, ripping into their pelt.
 If she managed to split it Bombi could get separated from Chagrinn.
 He wouldn’t come back for me.
 There’s no way he’d stop this close.
 I don’t even want him to stop.
 I need to see the other side.
 I need to see a world that isn’t being manipulated.

 Bombi reached out and duplicated the pelt yet again; the piece Tessimus had hooked split away and threw her off balance.
-She tripped and rolled forward with the sickening sound of bones crunching.
-She tumbled off an invisible cliff and fell, squirming and screaming, into the nothingness below.
+She tripped and rolled forward with the sickening sound of bones snapping.
+Then she tumbled off an invisible cliff and fell, squirming and screaming, into the nothingness below.
 That was her choice.
 She didn’t have to attack us.

 After that the other runners kept their distance.
 The remaining six raced across what had to be the rest of the Lands of Shook and Cain, slowing or stopping only on the briefest of occasions to complete the trivialities of their individual runs.
 Through stone more ancient than man, through seas that couldn’t wet them, through towers and streets full of people, many of whom didn’t even recognize the disturbance of the runners, they sped.